whbrewer/spc/README.md

 ## Quickstart

-* To install the python requirements:

-    `./spc requirements`

-* To create and initialize the database which SPC uses:
+* To install dependencies, create and initialize the database which SPC uses, type:

     `./spc init`

-* To start running the web server:
+* To start running the web server, type:

     `./spc run`